hamedhossani/Crex24.Net/README.md

 To get started with Crex24.Net first you will need to get the library itself.

 ## Getting started
-After installing it's time to actually use it.
-To get started you have to add the CoinEx.Net namespace: `using CoinEx.Net;`.
+After Downloaded it's time to actually use it.
+To get started you have to add the Crex24.Net namespace: `using Crex24.Net;`.

-CoinEx.Net provides two clients to interact with the CoinEx API.
-The  `CoinExClient`  provides all rest API calls.
-The `CoinExSocketClient` provides functions to interact with the websocket provided by the CoinEx API.
+Crex24.Net provides two clients to interact with the Crex24 API.
+The  `Crex24Client`  provides all rest API calls.
+The `Crex24SocketClient` provides functions to interact with the websocket provided by the Crex24 API.
 Both clients are disposable and as such can be used in a `using` statement.